nvthielen81/Netware/build book/onenote.md

 o----- Netware free o/s creator handbook -------o

 Hallo, my name is Nadir Van Thielen
-I my studie of work for a respectical companie Siemens Bisnis Service For 5 yeras i in counter difeceld problems.
+I my studies of work for a respectively company Siemens Bisnis Service For 5 years i in counter undetectable problems.
 And i was yest using the system that was in hand.
-And hered a farme work of a other companie novell
+And herded a frame work of a other company novell

-This book is intende for peapol the wanne know.
+This book is intended for papal the wane know.
-A litte bit historie like a whit hores of the cloud
+A Little bit histories like a whit horse of the cloud and data frame works programming.
-I was a long jersie like Json sripts to get the jest words on paper I hope you enjoy reding this
+I was a long jernie like Json script's to get the jest words on paper I hope you enjoy Reading this

-*------* specheal tanks to my acediemie the helpt whit love and garatutude  *-----*
+*------* special tanks to my academy the help whit love and gratitude  *-----*

-Handbook i , usd for making this book posebel ( refereses :)
+Handbook i , used for making this book possible ( referees :)

--  CCNE cisco certifide netwerk engenier ( cisco Perss )
+-  CCNE cisco certified network engineer ( cisco Press )
 -  Making your own os
--  Maker elecletronic  ( Electror )
+-  Maker electronic  ( Elector )